anhydrous99/SVD_Denoiser/README.md

 # SVD Denoiser

-Uses the Hunter package manager to download and compile the two dependencies, libpng and Eigen3.
+Uses the selective elimination of singular values from SVD Decomposition to try to clean up noise from Images.
+To compile cmake is needed!

 ## Linux
 ```